PolyArch/cs259/04-miniproj-2.md

 Required Experiments:
 1. Change one matrix size dimension over some range: how does your model compare to the GPU's measured performance on your kernel?
-2. Change one tiling
+2. Change one tiling parameter over some range: how does your model compare to the GPU's measured performance on your kernel?
 3. Use your model to test sensitivity to two architecture parameters.
    Specifically, you might try varying the L2 cache size by 2x, or the compute by 2x.
 Does this confirm of change the previous conclusions you made about the architecture bottlenecks?

 Questions:
-* What was your modleing approach?
+* What was your modeling approach?
 Any challenges?  (show the model)
 * What was your model's average error for these workloads?
 * Were there any arbitrary constants in your model?
-What do you think they reprsent?
+What do you think they represent?

-### Part 2: Accelerator Modeling
+## Part 2: Accelerator Modeling

 What about accelerators?
 Can we model them even though we cannot validate them against a simulator?
 Sure!